 Summer Session Workload Limits A student's semester workload is the combined total of the academic credits and registration units for which he/she is registered.

 There is a 12-credit limit for the summer.
 Permission to exceed these limits is normally granted only in cases where a student has a 3.0 cumulative GPA or higher and is within a semester of graduation.
-For further information, New Paltz students should contact their academic advisor; undergraduates may also contact the Academic Advising Center.
+For further information, New Paltz students should contact their academic advisor; undergraduates may also contact the Office of Academic Advising.

 Matriculated undergraduate students who would like to discuss requirements for their major should contact their major advisor or their academic department for advising assistance.
-The Academic Advising Center is available to provide general advisement about GE and other degree requirements and primary advisors for undeclared students.
-The Academic Advising Center is located in Wooster Hall, Room 106, and can be reached by calling 845-257-3015.
+Undeclaraed students should contac the Office of Academic Advising.
+The Office of Academic Advising is located in Wooster Hall, Room 106, and can be reached by calling 845-257-3015.

 Non-matriculated undergraduate students who plan to apply for admission to SUNY New Paltz should make an appointment to discuss their course selections with a transfer advisor in the Office of Admissions at 845-257-3200.
 High school students may, with the recommendation of their guidance counselor, register for courses appropriate to their abilities.